snoyberg/yesoddocs/book/templates.markdown

 ## Overriding defaultLayout

 defaultLayout is a method of the Yesod typeclass, so you can simply provide an alternative implementation there.
 Yesod internally uses the defaultLayout method whenever possible: error messages, the built-in subsites, etc. This means that a lot of the built in features will automatically get styled like the rest of your site.
-A simply implementation is:
+A simple implementation is:

     defaultLayout widget = do
         PageContent title headTag bodyTag <- widgetToPageContent widget